When #MeToo Helps.....then Hurts

 - LC, survivor

-Whatever is on your heart, we know there will be no shortage of difficult posts, commercials, and media content to just drive that knife a little deeper.
-The open gushing of amazing relationships; the gut-wrenching in-memoriam posts; newborn-babies-to-grandmas montages on TV, condescending guilt-tripping posts to “Love your mom now!”
-“There is NOTHING that can’t be forgiven!” and "Family is everything!", throwback photos of heartwarming pregnancies and newborn babies, all surrounded by tons of graphics your ad-blocker doesn't seem to mind missing juuuuust to make sure it doesn't leave your mind for even a moment.
-We know it can be a LOT. …especially when so much of the general public still manages to have it nowhere on their radar that this time can be really brutal.
-So, even if we can’t make everyone else understand or be more thoughtful, we want to at least be that place for you.
+Whatever is on your heart, we know that there will be no shortage of difficult posts, commercials, and media content to drive that knife a little deeper.
+The open gushing of amazing relationships, the gut-wrenching in-memoriam posts, newborns-to-moms-to-grandmas montages on TV, condescending guilt-trip posts demanding you “Love your mom now!”
+“There is NOTHING that can’t be forgiven!” and "Family is everything!", throwback photos of heartwarming pregnancies and new babies — all this and more surrounded by countless graphics that your ad-blocker seems to not mind missing juuuuust this once.
+It’s enough to make sure this hurt doesn't leave your mind for even a moment.
+We know it can be a LOT. …especially when so much of the general public seems to have it nowhere on their radar that this time of year can be really brutal.
+So, even if we can’t make everyone else understand or be more thoughtful toward you, we want to at least be that place for you.
 And,

 To supporters, friends, and general citizens out there: Perhaps this little post helped to remind even you that these “smaller, insignificant-to-many” holidays can actually be the some of hardest.
-Definitely don’t contain your own expressions of love to the moms in your life; it just never hurts to be conscientious and thoughtful of all those in your life who may be hurting this day.
-So sending a little extra support and friendship their way could make the all the difference, truly.
-Just knowing that someone thought about them and wanted to take care of them, even in gesture, can be a very “mom thing to do" that they'd been needing and missing.
-It can’t fill the void entirely, but it can help a little - and a little’s enough.
+Definitely don’t contain your own expressions of love to the moms in your life; it just never hurts to be conscientious and thoughtful toward all those in your life who may be hurting this day.
+So sending them a little extra support and friendship could make the all the difference.
+Truly.
+Just knowing that someone thought of them and wanted to take care of them through a simple gesture, it can be a very “mom thing to do" — one they'd been needing and missing.
+While it can’t fill the void entirely, it can help a little - and a little’s enough.